 Dan Harrington, a WCS biology and environmental studies teacher, took the lead in the classroom.
 During the winter months, students explored topics such as whaling, history of boat building in Westport, knot tying, model building, river science, boat design, and fishing.

 In March, students began working in small groups at the boat shop at Titcomb Brothers Manufacturing on Forge Road.
 Dharma Voyage Executive Director, Ben Booth and Jon Aborn, both accomplished boat builders, lead this part of the course.

 Surfboating is the extreme side of coastal rowing.
 Launching from the beach, through the waves, in the chop offshore, back in at high speed riding the face of a curling breaker… Its a rush of energy to power out through the waves and a soaring flight to return.

 All that being said, the surf boat is also ideal for easy rows along the scenic South Coast.
 It is a great way to learn sliding seat rowing in a team boat.
 Its also an amazing new experience for flat-water rowers to step into a big boat and feel the oar in the wide open sea!

 Dharma Voyage owns one of the few Australian Surf Boats that are in the U.S.A.
 This is a rugged boat waiting to play in waves and take some adventurous open-water rows.

-On August 9, 2018, Sea Hare was donated to Station Maine (https://www.stationmaine.org/), an organization dedicated to offering boating opportunities at no cost to youth of all ages in Maine.
+On August 9, 2018, Sea Hare, a product of the 2017 Boat Building program, was donated to Station Maine (https://www.stationmaine.org/), an organization dedicated to offering boating opportunities at no cost to youth of all ages in Maine.
 It is fitting that as a part of Dharma Voyage's broader community outreach Sea Hare, built by young people in Westport, go to another youth rowing program.